What is Engine Capacity (cc):

-The engine's capacity plays an important role in determining various engine outputs such as engine power, torque, and mileage.
-It is the volume, or in other words, the space available inside the cylinder to accommodate air-fuel mixture for burning.
+The engine’s capacity plays a vital role in determining various engine outputs such as engine power, torque, and mileage.
+Firstly, it is the volume, or in other words, the space available inside the cylinder to accommodate the air-fuel mixture for burning.
 Consider that it is just like a drum filled with water.
-The bigger the drum, more the water it can accumulate and guzzle.
+The bigger the drum, the more water it can accumulate and guzzle.

 Similarly, an engine with a higher capacity sucks more air into the cylinder.
-As the volume of the air grows, the fuel system also proportionately increases the corresponding quantity of fuel to the engine.
-As the amount of fuel for burning increases, it also increases the power output.
+As the air volume grows, the fuel system also proportionately increases the corresponding quantity of fuel to the engine.
+Therefore, as the amount of fuel for burning increases, it also increases the power output.
 Hence, in simple words, the power output of an engine is directly proportional to its capacity in a conventional engine design.
 Incidentally, the Chevrolet 9.3L V8 crate engine is one of the largest capacity engines in the world.

-Supplying more fuel to the engine increases its power and also its fuel consumption.
+Supplying more fuel to the engine increases its power and fuel consumption.
 As the volume of the cylinders increases, the power output also increases.
 But eventually, this reduces the mileage.
-Hence, in that context, the mileage of the car is inversely proportional to the engine capacity in a conventional design.
-The manufacturers keep upgrading the petrol engines and strike a balance between power and mileage to achieve both performance and efficiency.
+Hence, in that context, the car’s mileage is inversely proportional to the engine capacity in a conventional design.
+The manufacturers keep upgrading the petrol engines and strike a balance between power and mileage to achieve performance and efficiency.

 How Engine Capacity affects mileage:

-Typically, the cars with petrol engines of the best fuel mileage come in the zone of up to 1000cc.
+Typically, the cars with petrol engines of the best fuel mileage come in a zone of up to 1000cc.
 Those with capacities of 1000cc to 1500cc have better mileage figures.
-Whereas, engines with displacement from 1500cc to 1800cc have a moderate fuel average range.
-Those with capacities from 1800cc to 2500cc have a lower fuel average range and the engines above 2500cc have the least mileage among all as shown in the chart below.
+Whereas engines with displacement from 1500cc to 1800cc have a moderate fuel average range.
+Those with capacities from 1800cc-2500cc have a lower fuel average range, and engines above 2500cc have the least mileage, as shown in the chart below.